panoply/syncify/readme.md

 </summary>
 <p>

-The `output` option refers to your project dist build path.
+The `output` option refers to your project **dist** location.
 This is the directory where transformed theme files from `input` will be written.
 Syncify defaults this to `theme`.
-The output directory will be reflective of your online shop.
-You should point any asset files executing via a spawned process to point to the `assets` directory contained within.
+The `output` directory will be reflective of your online shop.
+You should point any asset files executing via spawned processes to the `assets` directory contained within this location.

 </p>
 </details>